Ultimaker/Ultimaker.com-designsystem/src/stories/atoms/lists/definition-list.stories.md

-A list of titles and descriptions
+A list of definitions described by titles and descriptions.